aiplanethub/ml-bootcamp-beginner/module-1-data-analysis-visualization-and-statistics/579-Day 1: Data Analytics, Pandas and Working with CSV files.md

 ### You are An Apple Farmer

-* You own an apple farm and you want to know the number of apples you grow but you are too busy with the farm so you hire someone to count them.
-You sell your apples too, and you get your apple counter to keep a record of the number of apples you have in the beginning and at the end of the day, every day.
-Many days and months pass and you put sheet after sheet of the apple count together and you discover patterns and trends in the purchasing behaviour of your customers.
+* You own an apple farm and want to know the number of apples you grow, but you are too busy with the farm, so you hire someone to count them.
+You sell your apples too, and you get your apple counter to keep a record of the number of apples you have at the beginning and the end of the day.
+Many days and months pass, and you put sheet after sheet of the apple count together, and you discover patterns and trends in the purchasing behavior of your customers.

-* The trends and patterns help you realise that during the colder season, your output of apples are the same but people buy less than during the summer.
-You then set out to dig deeper into this trend, and find ways to keep the sales of apples consistent throughout the year, beating your competitors at the game and becoming an apple farm tycoon.
+* The trends and patterns help you realize that your output of apples is the same during the colder season, but people buy less than during the summer.
+You then set out to dig deeper into this trend and find ways to keep the sales of apples consistent throughout the year, beating your competitors at the game and becoming an apple farm tycoon.

-* Apples are your data, tracking them is important, analysis is key
+* Apples are your data; tracking them is essential, and analysis is key

-* Apples are your products/assets, knowing their movement is important.
-For starters, you will know if your supply of apples matches the market’s demand, as well as the consistency of the ratio of demand to supply throughout the year.
+* Apples are your products/assets; knowing their movement is essential.
+For starters, you will know if your supply of apples matches the market's demand and the consistency of the ratio of demand to supply throughout the year.

 * Reducing the cost of apple production gives you your profit.
-When you have enough data, you will find trends and patterns in your production.
-These trends can help you understand your own organisation better, help you reduce inefficiency and therefore reduce your apple production costs.
+You will find trends and patterns in your production when you have enough data.
+These trends can help you understand your organization better, help you reduce inefficiency and therefore reduce your apple production costs.

 ### Data Analytics